Does Distilled Water Have Calcium

 Distilled water does not contain any minerals or other compounds, making it an ideal choice for use in many applications where pure water is required.
 It is often used in laboratories, medical facilities, industrial processes, and even in households for drinking or cooking purposes.
 It can also be used to prepare reagents and solutions as well as clean equipment and surfaces.

-See also Will Distilled Water Make Clear Ice
+See also Is Distilled

 The lack of minerals in distilled water means it has a slightly acidic pH level which may be suitable for some applications but not others.
 This can be adjusted by adding minerals back into the distilled water to make it more alkaline if desired.